-These artifacts are produced by a number of reasons.
-In some cases, these artifacts are produced by dropouts that are caused when a video is read from an imperfect portion of video tape.
+Dropout artifacts are produced by a number of reasons.
+In some cases, these artifacts are produced when a video is read from an imperfect portion of video tape.
 For example, imperfections can be caused by defects in the magnetic tape particles, tape aging, damage to the tape, dirt, or worn video heads.
 In other cases, artifacts may appear that were not caused by tape defects, but could be caused by other means, even in completely digital systems.